This page is part of the ONYX Performance Guide

 Important:

-- may override phase current or throttle mapping
+- these limits may override phase current and throttle mapping behavior

 Voltage Compensation

-Controls how the controller responds to voltage sag.
+These parameters control how the controller responds to battery voltage sag during load.

 Behavior characteristics:

-- may increase current draw to maintain output
+- aggressive settings increase current draw to maintain output

 Important: